 Content of your letter

 - Thank the interviewer for his or her time, and reiterate your interest in the job and your enthusiasm for the company.

 - Whenever possible, say something that will help your interviewer remember you as an individual from among all the candidates:

 - address a topic of particular interest (to your interviewer or to you) that arose during the conversation, especially where that topic reflects favorably on your job-related skills (for example, you talked for 15 minutes about the mountaineering trip you led last summer or your research on the health care industry).

 - address an interviewer’s specific concern in greater detail than was possible during the actual interview (for example, the interviewer seemed concerned that you did not have the quantitative skills necessary for the job)

 - re-emphasize a skill or strength important to that interviewer (for example, the interviewer showed a particular interest in your sports and team-related activities).
-You can also insert a little humor into the process.

 - Ask for your interviewers’ business cards, or write down the interviewers’ titles and the proper spelling of their names before leaving the interview site.

 - Carefully proof read each letter and have one other person do so, too.